 where $\varphi_{1,2}$ are unimportant phases, and $\vert p' ; \pm l \rangle$ are approximate momentum states located near $(\pm l,0)$ respectively with zero momentum in the $y$ direction, and momentum $ p'_{\pm \pm} = \pm\frac{ \beta l}{2} \pm \frac{ \beta a}{2} $ in the $x$ direction.

 In order to demonstrate that the resulting state indeed has the form Eq. (\ref{eq:phiBB2}), one needs to measure the first photon (located near $(+l,0)$) in the basis spanned by $\vert p'_{-\pm};l\rangle$ and the second photon (located near $(-l,0)$) in the basis spanned by $\vert p'_{+\pm};-l\rangle$.
-As shown in the supplementary material, such measurements can be realised by inserting along the paths of the photons a Spatial Light Modulator (SLM) such that around regions $(\pm l,0)$ the SLM has phase profiles which are periodic with period $2 \pi / \Delta p$, with $\Delta p = p_{\pm +} - p_{\pm -} = \beta a$, and then measuring in the far field, see Fig. \ref{fig:teleport} and appendix \ref{App:DemEntSw}.
+Such measurements can be realised by inserting along the paths of the photons a Spatial Light Modulator (SLM) such that around regions $(\pm l,0)$ the SLM has phase profiles which are periodic with period $2 \pi / \Delta p$, with $\Delta p = p_{\pm +} - p_{\pm -} = \beta a$, and then measuring in the far field, see Fig. \ref{fig:teleport} and Appendix \ref{App:DemEntSwap}.